 Healthcare professionals who behave unprofessionally on social media are held accountable.

-The GMC makes it clear in Good medical practice that doctors must:
+The GDC makes it clear in its guidance on using social media that you must:

 At times, things can get stressful and become frustrating, and it may be tempting to share your thoughts and feelings about a colleague, patient, surgery or particular clinical practice.
 Wait, reflect and consider any comments before making them.
 Are they professional?
 Would you say the same things in person?
 If the answer is no, then you may wish to think of other ways to make your point or provide feedback.

-So, as we advance digitally and embrace the use of social media in medicine, we must not forget that what we say and how we say it is still important.
+So, as we advance digitally and embrace the use of social media in medicine and dentistry, we must not forget that what we say and how we say it is still important.
 Our colleagues and patients expect us to behave professionally at all times, whether we are communicating face to face or from behind our phones.

-- Be sure to comply with current guidance from the GMC and your trust/health board surrounding the use of social media/messaging services,
+- Be sure to comply with current GDC guidance surrounding the use of social media/messaging services.

 - Remember that any opinion, post or comment remains online and could be shared beyond private groups.
 If you wouldn’t say something in person, should you say it online?